 This literature review highlights the need for sexual health education for individuals living with intellectual disabilities.
 It also describes the limited available evidence for what works for teaching sexual health education to this population and provides recommendations for further areas of educational development.

 Information Card, Revised 2019

-This poster has been developed to support parents in their role as the primary sexual health educators of their children.
+This information card has been developed to support parents in their role as the primary sexual health educators of their children.

-It is important that parents engage their children in sexual health discussions at an early age, beginning with teaching the proper terminology of body parts.
+It is important that parents engage their children in sexual health discussion at an early age, beginning with teaching the proper terminology of body parts.
 Early introduction of the topic increases the confidence and comfort of both the parents and children to talk about sexual health at later years.SKU: 7-206

 Saskatchewan continues to have high rates of HIV infection.
 Due to the availability of antiretroviral medication, HIV is no longer classified as a death sentence, but is instead seen as a manageable chronic disease.
 Women who are living with HIV are faced with many challenges when they discover they are pregnant, are pregnant and discover they are living with HIV, or are considering having a baby while living with HIV.